kimdo7/isQED/README.md

 	* `cd frontend`
 	* `ng build --watch --aot`

-6. Go back into the main project fold isQED to run the server.
+6. Open a `New Terminal`.
+Go back into the main project folder isQED and run the server.
-	* `cd ..`
+	* `cd isQED`
 	* `nodemon server.js`

 7. Open your project in the url.